 - Occupational safety

 Employment Outlook and Salary Information

-The BLS also reports that judges, magistrate judges, and magistrates earned a median yearly income of $126,930 as of May 2015.
+The BLS also reports that judges, magistrate judges, and magistrates earned a median yearly income of $133,920 as of May 2018.
 Although many judges are elected and only hold a bachelor's degree, most states and the federal government require that judges have experience as practicing attorneys.
 State judges are usually appointed by the legislature, and the U.S. Senate confirms federal judges after nomination.
-The demand for judges and hearing officers, according to the BLS, should decrease by 1%, which is considered little to no change by the BLS, between 2014 and 2024.
+The demand for judges and hearing officers, according to the BLS, should increase by 3%, which is considered slower than average by the BLS, between 2018 and 2028.